Damu: Worship

+It has also been noted that a number of historical asû were apparently involved in the cult of Damu and other deities connected with medicine, though there is no evidence that they functioned as his clergy or that they performed their professional activities in temples.

 Mythology

 Myths involving Damu deal with his death, and have been compared to compositions such as Ningishzida and Ninazimua, Dumuzi and his sisters, Dumuzi and Geshtinanna, Dumuzi's dream and Inanna's descent.
 Many of them contain detailed descriptions of grief caused by his disappearance, which have been characterized as "visceral" by researchers.
 Laments describing his death and separation from his family usually described the location of the underworld in vague terms.
 One example is the composition For him in the far-off land.
 Damu is mentioned in a text listing various dying gods and the places of their demise, but the location is not preserved in his case.
 While the galla demons could be identified as responsible for his death, it was not equally common as associating them with Dumuzi's demise.

 In one lament, Damu's mother offers to walk the road to the underworld with him.
 A neo-Assyrian copy of this text contains the names of nine deities rather than just Damu, even though the original composition is only about him.
 The other eight deities listed are Ninazu, Ningishzida, Alla, Umunshudi, Ishtaran, Mulusiranna, Amaushumgalanna and "brother of Gesthinanna."
 Damu himself is placed between Ninazu and Ningishzida in this version.
 A further difference is the identification of the dying god himself as the narrator.

 The death of Damu could also be mentioned in laments related to the cult of Ninisina or Gula, alongside the destruction of the city of Isin and temples located in it.
 Next to Inanna laments related to the death of Dumuzi, Ninisina laments are the most common among known literary texts of this genre.
 In one such text, the goddess directs her lamentation over the death of her son to the Eanna temple.